etienne0n/VisualPathfinding/README.md

 <br>Backend:<br>
 - A-Star implemented and tested<br>
-- 16x8 fields can be generated randomly (works, but sometimes a few bits of the passable terrain are isolated)
+- 16x8 fields can be generated randomly (works!)